 Benefits and Drawbacks of GT Height Adjustments

 The board will behave differently depending on whether you are riding high or low.
-Each setting does have its own benefits compared to the other or the stock.
+Each setting does have its benefits compared to the other or the stock.
 Both systems enable you to set the axle at a neutral position.
-By shifting the axle in a vertical way compared to the platform you are shifting the center of gravity and how the force will interact with the hub motor.
+By vertically shifting the axle compared to the platform you are shifting the centre of gravity and how the force will interact with the hub motor.

 Low setting:

-The main benefits of running the board at a low setting are to lower the center of gravity, making the Onerwheel GT much more stable compared to stock.
+The main benefit of running the board at a low setting is to lower the centre of gravity, making the Onerwheel GT much more stable compared to stock.
 Adjusting the axle down will lower the distance between the footpad and the ground, resulting in reduced clearance.
 This is why a low setting is usually recommended for street and pavement riding.
 Here is where a low, flowy board is preferred while shredding down the city.

 Lowering the board will also increase the risk of pushing the nose into the ground while accelerating aggressively or the tail when braking hard.
 This could be a benefit if you like tail dragging, just get some good bumpers as you will eat away at your tail.